vmartinezlive/freelance-project/README.md

     * Site and brand promotes 100% inclusive

   2. Business Owner (Chris)
-    _I own a accounting agency firm and sometimes I need more help with projects_
+    _I own a accounting agency firm and sometimes need more help with projects_

     Needs:
-    * Need to find resources to talented freelance individuals
+    * Need to find resources to talented Freelance individuals
     * I would like to keep up with the latest business trends

     Pain points:
     * Is there a meet-up available?
-    * Will this site help me find freelance individuals?
+    * Will this site help find freelance individuals?

-    How can we serve:
+    How we can serve:
     * Site promotes social evenings open to the public
     * Site invites passionate and talented individuals from all background, race, and gender

     3. Undergrad Student (Martha)
-    _I'm an undergrad student in creative writing_
+    _I'm an undergrad student working on thesis in creative writing_

     Needs:
     * I need a space to work on my projects
-    * I work long period of times both day and night
+    * I work long period of times both day and at night
-    * I need to be inspired to create characters to my story
+    * I need to be inspired for my writing

     Pain points:
     * Will this place be loud?
-I need to have fully concentration on my work
+I need to have full concentration on my working
-    * Is this place or for professional?
+    * Is this place only for professional?
     * I don't know what to expect with shared space

     How can we serve:
-    * Site will showcase the energy, cool, hip with high quality offices and amenities
+    * Site will showcase the energy, cool, hip space with high quality of offices and amenities
-    * Site will provides information about in house coffee shop, business center and social calendar
+    * Site will provide information about in-house coffee shop, business center and social calendar
     * Site will showcase 100% inclusiveness and everyone is welcome

 ### Brainstorming
 Colors or Themes: